AbdurazaaqMohammed/AXML-Editor/README.md

 ## Done
 * Added buttons (in settings menu) to jump to the top/bottom of text
 * Added support for selecting an APK (including split APKs; XAPK, APKS, APKM) and editing AndroidManifest.xml from it
 * Added option to save APK with the updated manifest if an APK file was selected.
-(Note: the APK is not signed yet)
+  * Added option to sign the modified APK
 * Added option to remove all elements or specific types (Activities/metadata/etc) containing input string/regex